 So what can you do to help yourself?
-At the YinOva Center we give our patients the following advice.
+At Yinova, we give our patients the following advice:

-- A weekly acupuncture treatment from an experienced acupuncturist can help.
+- Weekly acupuncture treatments from an experienced acupuncturist can help.
 Try to start before allergy season to treat the root of the allergies before they kick in.

 - A specially tailored Chinese herbal formula can address both the root of the allergies in your particular case as well as the specific symptoms that you suffer from.

 - If your sinuses are congested, try cutting back on dairy products, which can cause mucus to build up in some people.